 Payment gateways

-Payment gateways are third-party providers that link the merchants with cryptocurrency users.
+Payment gateways are third-party providers that link merchants with cryptocurrency users.
 Simply put, they allow merchants and businesses to receive payments in cryptocurrencies.
 They can choose to receive crypto or FIAT money.
 If they choose the latter, they can avoid entering the cryptocurrency ecosystem altogether.

-This way they negate the volatility of cryptos, while at the same time conserving the option to propose them as a payment method for their goods and services.
+This way, they negate the volatility of cryptos while at the same time conserving the option to propose them as a payment method for their goods and services.

 Wrapping up